 - Divide students into partners or small groups. - Have each group select four Magna-tiles or shapes. - Using the tiles, have each group create a sequence.
-Have students create a movement sequence to match Magna-tiles (groups may use movements from the activator to assist in this creation) and perform it for the class or for a partner group if time is limited. - Have audience members identify the sequence using shapes, words (locomotor and nonlocomotor), and letters to describe the pattern (ABAB, ABBA, etc.). - Give each group a poem. - Provide time for students to determine the meaning or theme of the poem using text evidence. - Tell students to identify the rhyme sequence in the poem (AB, ABA, etc.). - Using Magna-tiles, have students create the same sequence. - Challenge students to create a movement sequence to match the Magna-tile sequence.
-Students should also consider how their movements could communicate the meaning of the poem.
+Have students create a movement sequence to match Magna-tiles (groups may use movements from the activator to assist in this creation) and perform it for the class or for a partner group if time is limited. - Have audience members identify the sequence using shapes, words (locomotor and nonlocomotor), and letters to describe the pattern (ABAB, ABBA, etc.). - Give each group a poem. - Tell students to identify the rhyme sequence in the poem (AB, ABA, etc.). - Using Magna-tiles, have students create the same sequence. - Next, have students analyze the meaning of each line of the poem.